J.P. Crawford Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 16th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Red Sox have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs surrendered (131 total, 1.2 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (133 total, 1.3 per game).

-- Pivetta gets the start for the Red Sox, his ninth of the season.
-He is 7-5 with a 4.11 ERA and 100 strikeouts through 81 2/3 innings pitched.
+- Bello (7-6) gets the starting nod for the Red Sox in his 18th start of the season.
+He has a 3.66 ERA in 96 2/3 innings pitched, with 82 strikeouts.

-- In his most recent appearance -- in relief on Tuesday -- the righty threw five scoreless innings against the Atlanta Braves while surrendering three hits.
+- In his most recent appearance on Wednesday against the Atlanta Braves, the righty went six innings, allowing three earned runs while surrendering four hits.

-- In 25 games this season, the 30-year-old has a 4.11 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .200 to his opponents.
+- In 17 games this season, the 24-year-old has put up a 3.66 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.